-Learn about Munich in one of my tours.
-In this specific option I start from the central station (Hauptbahnhof) and go along the Prince Regent (Prinzregenten) area, through the Residence till Marienplatz backwards in time, till the 11th century.
+Learn about Munich in one of my city tours.
+In this specific option, I start from the central station (Hauptbahnhof) and go along the Prince Regent (Prinzregenten) area, through the Residence till Marienplatz backward in time, till the 11th century.

 When in Rome, do as Romans do. (old wisdom)

 With this method, I set the theory to be learned in the tour and deliver on the way, how all the facts came together.

 Munich Central Station

 Build by Bürklein, actually is under construction and just some small details from earlier architecture can be seen.

 Bürklein was born under the name Georg Friedrich Christian Bürklein, was a student from architecture from the 19th-century master Friedrich von Gärtner.
 He was responsible for many train stations and even some city halls.
 In Munich, he was the architect from the Central Station (Hauptbahnhof), Munich-Pasing and the old Munich-Ost Station.
 Far more important in his career was the Maximilianeum, which is still today in original form in Munich.